Understanding a surf forecast is critical in finding surfable waves

-The surf report will tell you the wave height, swell period, wind direction and tide.
+The surf report will tell you the wave height, swell intervals, wind direction and tide.

-One of the main questions beginner surfers have is “How big are the waves going to be today?”
-This is given to us in the form of the wave height and swell period.
-Swell period is the amount of time is takes a wave to pass a certain point.
-The longer the swell period, the faster and more powerful waves will be.
-For example the report may say 2ft at 15 seconds.
+One of the most frequently asked questions for beginner surfers is, “How big are the waves?”
+This information is given to us in the form of the wave height and swell period.
+Swell period is the amount of time is takes for a wave to pass a certain point.
+The longer this takes, the faster and more powerful waves will be.
+For example, the report may say 2ft at 15 seconds.
 Even though the wave is only 2ft, it has a 15 second period which means the wave is traveling from a longer distance (known as a ground swell) and will result in powerful waves.
 A 2ft wave at 5 seconds will most likely result in small and weak waves.
-Short period swells generally mean that the wave was created by a storm close by and has not traveled far enough to gain speed and power.
+Short period swells generally mean that the wave was created by a storm close by and has not travelled far enough to gain speed and power.
 Swells that have a wave height of 8ft and a swell period of 22 seconds are going to be huge!

 On shore winds blow from the ocean towards the shore.
 These types of winds are terrible for surfers because it causes a choppy and bumpy surface which is harder to surf on.
-On shore winds break up the swells causing the wave height to be smaller and not as groomed.
-Some surfers who like to perform aerial maneuvers with their surfboards welcome a bit of onshore wind because it helps keep their surfboards close to their feet when in the air.
+On shorewinds break up the swells causing the wave height to be smaller and not as groomed.
+Some surfers who like to perform aerial manoeuvres with their surfboards welcome a bit of onshore wind because it helps keep their surfboards close to their feet when in the air.

 Knowing the wind direction and speed for your surf spot will help you decide which the best time to go out for surf is.
 Generally, most surf spots will have calm and glassy seas in the early morning with the wind picking up in the afternoon hours and then calming down again in the evening.

 In the Winter, this same stretch of beach becomes a lot more rugged and raw.
-With big swells crashing the shore line, the sand banks break apart making for a very deep, rock exposed beach.
+With big swells crashing the shoreline, the sand banks break apart making for a very deep, rock exposed beach.
 Between the months of May through to October the surf is often better suited to intermediate and experienced surfers.
-The Surfing WA Surf School runs beginner lessons during these months at Leighton Beach in the south and also Mullaloo Point in the north.

 Tides are controlled by the moon and therefore very predictable.
 There are two high tides and two low tides every day.
 Because the way the moon and earth rotate together, the times of the high and low tides will always be 51 minutes later than the day before.
 Surf reports will give you the times and levels of both high and low tide each day.
 The tide range, which is the difference between high and low tides for a particular area will also change with the phase of the moon.
 On a full moon, tides will be extremely high and then go extremely low, while new moons will create moderate to little change in the tide range.